 Our church leaders have counseled us to keep a journal.
 Why?
 President Spencer W. Kimball said “if you will keep your journals and records, they will indeed be a source of great inspiration to your families, to your children, your grandchildren, and others, on through the generations”.
 [New Era Magazine, Dec, 1980]

-Sadly, I’m convinced that the most important people in my life, with a couple of exceptions, have no interest in what I have to say.
+Sadly, I’m convinced that some of the most important people in my life have no interest in what I have to say.
 But maybe they will some day.
 Writing all this down is requiring a lot of faith.
 On the positive side, there is some satisfaction gained from writing down your thoughts and feelings even if no one cares.
 It can be very therapeutic.

 So, what should one write about in their journal?
 Pres.
 Kimball had this counsel: